dakataa/crud/README.md

     ```shell
     php symfony crud:make:entity Product ProductType ProductController
     ```

+## Action Discovery

+The `/_crud/actions` endpoint returns CRUD action metadata for frontend clients such as `@dakataa/crud-react`.
+The React client uses this metadata to build action URLs, labels, visibility rules, and permission-aware UI.

+Action metadata can include permission information, but the frontend must treat it as discovery data only.
+Every action endpoint must still enforce access on the server side when the action is executed.
+Client-side AJAX checks are useful for hiding or disabling UI controls, but they are not a replacement for backend authorization.

 ## How to extend templates

 ## Map URL parameter to entity column